DakotaNelson/striker-security-website/_posts/2016-10-06-getting-started-recon-ng-tutorial.md

 </div>

 This how-to video gets you up to speed with a quick introduction to recon-ng, a great framework for collecting OSINT automatically, and then goes straight into an example so you can see how the information gathering process works in practice.

+In it, you'll learn:

+ * how to run recon-ng and use the built-in help system
+ * the basics of using workspaces to organize your OSINT engagements and keep records
+ * methodology for starting your investigation by manually adding data and API keys to build from
+ * techniques for conducting real-world reconnaissance using recon-ng's built-in capabilities, including how to choose which recon-ng modules to run
+ * analysis methods to query recon-ng's database and view the intelligence you've collected

 <p style="background-color:rgba(188,110,110,.6); padding: 8px;">
 PLUS, download this <a href="https://www.getdrip.com/forms/38118976/submissions/new" data-drip-show-form="38118976">recon-ng cheatsheet</a> to get a description of every module in one convenient PDF.